Tsmith5151/Blog/_posts/2016-07-21-housing_prices.md

 ```

 To better understand our data, providing visualization helps us identify patterns and trends in our dataset.
-The simplist and easiest statistical metric to interpret is the histogram, which shows the distribution of median housing prices in the greater Boston area.
+One of the simplist and easiest statistical metric to interpret is the histogram, which shows the distribution of median housing prices in the greater Boston area.
 Nearly 80 homes are valued approximately at $21,000.
-It is also useful to know whether some attributes are correlated with respect to each other and by how much?
-Scatter plots and correlation matrix correlations allow us to identify linear relationships between the features.
-Plotting the median value of homes (MEDV) vs several different housing features, a strong linear correlation for predicting the MEDV can be observed: as the number of rooms per house increases, so does the housing price -- this type of relationship would be expected.
+[Seaborn](https://stanford.edu/~mwaskom/software/seaborn/index.html) has [distplot](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.distplot.html?highlight=distplot#seaborn.distplot) which is able to combine a histogram with a KDE (kernel density estimation) plot which basically looks like a smoothed histogram all into one plot.

 ```python
 def histogram():